inezabonte/inezabonte/README.md

 🛠 Currently building with Next.js, TailwindCSS, Typescript, Prisma and SanityCMS

 📝 I write blogs on concepts that I've learnt.
 Check them out 👉🏽 [Link](https://ineza.codes)

-💬 You can reach out to me on [Twitter](https://twitter.com/inezabonte)